imrinahru/my-site-fresh/content/02_Projects/index.md

 title: Projects
 layout: folder
 sidebar: true
-summary: Hands-on initiatives—toolkits, prototypes, workshops—that bring AI-Commons ideas into practice.
+summary: Hands-on initiatives—toolkits, prototypes, workshops—that bring ideas into practice.
 draft: false
 ---

-*Click a card to dive into a project’s goals, progress logs and resources.*
+Click a title to dive into a project’s goals, progress logs and resources.